We are always looking for bright,

 during your PhD in

 some form or another (e.g. TA, RA).
-But do your best to get a
+But please do your best to get a

 fellowship, because it helps join various groups and gives you